philedius/letterblockd/README.md

 In the meantime you can run it yourself with these steps:

-1. Head on over to the [releases page](https://github.com/philedius/letterblockd/releases) and get the latest copy.
+1. Head on over to the [releases page](https://github.com/philedius/letterblockd/releases) and get the latest copy (The zip file).
 2. Extract it wherever you want.
 2. Put `chrome://extensions` in the URL bar in Chrome.
 3. Toggle the "Developer Mode"